 Visitors to Salado and locals alike have often wondered, “What is the story behind the log cabin on Main Street in front of the Stagecoach Inn?”
 Keep reading and you will learn the story of that cabin as told by C.B. and Mary Hodge.

-At one time, this log cabin, built in the 1800s, sat on the Claude and Bernice Hodge Ranch, which was about two miles west of Salado on Thomas Arnold Road.
+At one time, these log cabins dublin, built in the 1800s, sat on the Claude and Bernice Hodge Ranch, which was about two miles west of Salado on Thomas Arnold Road.
 In the early 1930s, it was occupied by a Mexican family who worked on the ranch cutting wood.

 In about 1934, Claude Hodge gave the cabin to Charles and Eva Stevens who owned the Stagecoach Inn at the time, and the Mexican family moved into another house on the ranch.
 The Stevens set up a restaurant in the cabin with the intentions of attracting travelers going to the 1936 Centennial in Dallas via old Highway 81.
 Everyone traveling Highway 81 would pass right in front of the cabin and hopefully stop for lunch.

 Eva Stevens served what she called “depression food,” which consisted of fresh fish, fried chicken, black-eyed peas, and other homemade dishes.
 The meals were served family style and cost 35 cents.
 The cabin served as Salado’s restaurant for several years.